Everolimus (By mouth)

 - Amprenavir, aprepitant, atazanavir, boceprevir, carbamazepine, clarithromycin, cyclosporine, digoxin, diltiazem, erythromycin, fluconazole, fosamprenavir, indinavir, itraconazole, ketoconazole, midazolam, nefazodone, nelfinavir, octreotide, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, ritonavir, saquinavir, St John's wort, telaprevir, telithromycin, verapamil, or voriconazole

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Use an effective form of birth control during treatment and for at least 8 weeks after you stop treatment.

 - Do not breastfeed during treatment and for 2 weeks after you stop treatment.

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.

-- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver problems, any type of infection (such as hepatitis B), diabetes, high cholesterol, or a history of skin cancer or lymphoma.
+- Tell your doctor if you have kidney problems, liver disease, any type of infection (such as hepatitis B), diabetes, high cholesterol, or a history of skin cancer or lymphoma.
 Tell your doctor if you are lactose intolerant or have Lapp lactase deficiency or glucose-galactose malabsorption.

 - This medicine may cause the following problems: